Developmental Biology, Neuroscience

 University of Oregon

-Dr. Doe is also a professor of biology, member of the Institute of Neuroscience, member of the Institute of Molecular Biology, and director of the Developmental Biology Program at the University of Oregon, Eugene.
+Dr. Doe is also a professor of biology, co-director of the Institute of Neuroscience, member of the Institute of Molecular Biology, and director of the Developmental Biology Program at the University of Oregon, Eugene.

 Drosophila Neural Development: From Stem Cells to Circuits

 Chris Doe and his lab group study the assembly of the nervous system in the fruit fly Drosophila.
 This developmental process begins with neural stem cells, called neuroblasts, each of which has the potential to make multiple types of neurons.
 Doe’s team is looking at how neuroblasts produce these different neurons, and how the neurons “wire up” to form circuits that generate the earliest movements in animals.

 Although neuroblasts are destined to produce the full adult nervous system, initially they are naive, and know only their position within the embryo (such as head or body).
 Soon after forming, however, neuroblasts produce a series of daughter cells that generate different types of neurons.
 Work by the Doe lab has shown that neuroblasts accomplish this feat by producing a series of transcription factors (proteins that turn genes on or off); each successive daughter neuron inherits a different transcription factor, which gives the cell a unique identity.
 In this way, a small pool of neuroblasts contributes hundreds of different neurons to the growing brain.